antdke/antdke.co/content/posts/2021-01-19--Readers-Block.md

 socialImage: "/rb-cover.png"
 ---

-I LOVE when someone voices an idea, that I already believe in, in a way that I haven't thought about before.
+I love when someone voices an idea, that I already believe in, in a way that I haven't thought about before.

 It gives me a little high.
-Because then I get to look at an idea/concept from a fresh perspective.
-And I get a chance to think about that idea some more.
+Because then I get to look at the idea/concept from a fresh perspective.

 I got that high today when I watched [this Netflix interview](https://youtu.be/3lT6YfGc-S8) with Chris Rock.